Pipetto-crypto/Chroot-Docs/README.md

 # Sections

-box-wine - contains the box86 and 64 binaries and a guide on how to install them
+box-wine - contains a guide on how to install box,wine and winetricks

 termux-x11 - contains instructions on how to install termux-x11